Jonathan Cooper (barrister): Life and career

 He received tributes from Kennedy, Geoffrey Robertson, Peter Tatchell, Jayne Ozanne, Nancy Kelley, Michael Cashman, and Philippe Sands.

 The European Human Rights Law Review published a special issue dedicated to his life's work in February 2022.
 Around the same time, the University of Oxford’s History Faculty established a new professorship of the History of Sexualities named after Jonathan Cooper, in association with Mansfield College.
 The Jonathan Cooper Chair of the History of Sexualities is the first fully endowed specialist post focusing on LGBT history in the UK.
 It was made possible by a £4.9 million gift from Professor Peter Baldwin and Dr Lisbet Rausing, historians and Co-Founders of the Arcadia Fund.
+In December 2022, the University of Oxford's Faculty of Law, on initiative of Richard Wagenlander, launched the "Jonathan Cooper LGBTQ+ Mooting Competition", the university's first dedication mooting competition dedicated to promoting the intellectual study of legal issues related to sexual orientation and gender identities.